Auditioning for Drama School

 Central School of Acting was a good audition.
 There were the bad ones though.
 I was forced to tears in one, and not good tears.
 Some panels don't watch you, only watch their watch.
 Some don't even talk to you, either before or after.
 Some are kind if you forget words, some are not.
 You have to be strong to get through even the first round auditions.
 The students that go to the schools can vary as well.
 Some are incredibly helpful, and others just want to watch you fail, and it varies within the schools as well, not just school to school.

-I eventually got in to Central, LIPA, and East 15.
+I eventually got in to The Royal Central of Speech and Drama , LIPA, and East 15.
 I chose Central for the reasons previously stated, but mainly because it was in London.
 And it has an incredible name within the industry, with great alumni.
 I had a conditional offer, so still had to work at my A levels in order to take my place, which was a little scary.